muyangshi/GEV_ScaleMixture/notebook.md

   - [x] Make the edits that we made to the original main.tex today
   - [x] Change word colors
   - All necessary files and figures have been “flattened” and now reside directly under the root directory of the LaTeX project.
 Previously, our figures and .tex sections were nested within individual folders, but since arXiv needs a flattened structure, I made this adjustment.
-  - main.tex: “the main branch.”
+  - **`main.tex`**: “the main branch.”
 This file contains the single-spaced, original version of the full paper, including the edits we discussed during today’s meeting.
-  - main_SBSS.tex: a “fork from the main branch.”
+  - **`main_SBSS.tex`**: a “fork from the main branch.”
 This is the double-spaced version intended for the SBSS submission.
 Please use this file for any edits and shrinkings that are specific to the SBSS submission process.

 - [x] Make predictive log-likelihood for the stationary model
   - Ben: use the first 3,000 iterations as burn in